 Before we start talking about winter activities, we need to begin planning your trip.
 Here are a few key details to start with:

 - Lodging: Big Sky has many hotel and condo lodging options.
-We recommend staying in a cabin, home, or condo managed by Saddle Ridge Rentals/Moonlight Rentals in Moonlight Basin.
+We recommend staying in a cabin, home, or condo managed by Moonlight Vacation Rentals in Moonlight Basin.
 They have excellent customer service, all of their properties are ski-in/ski-out with private outdoor hot tubs, great views, and are impeccably clean.

 - Rental car: Big Sky is an hour away from Bozeman International Airport, and the town of Big Sky is quite spread out.
 There is a free local shuttle in Big Sky, however, it only hits each stop once an hour.
 For the convenience of being able to get around easily during your vacation, we recommend renting a car in Bozeman.
 With a car, you will be able to drive to dinner, drop kids off at ski school, and get around to various activities on your own schedule.
 It is also important to rent a 4WD.
 Big Sky is a snowy mountain town and 4WD is a necessity.

 - Lift Tickets: Once you have your lodging secured, go ahead and purchase your Big Sky lift tickets.
-Big Sky offers advanced ticket sales online and once you have a ticket for a specific day, that guarantees your spot on the mountain for that day, which is especially important for Winter 2020/2021 due to COVID19 and potential limiting of last-minute ticket sales.
+Big Sky offers advanced ticket sales online and once you have a ticket for a specific day, that guarantees your spot on the mountain for that day.
 Also, the sooner you purchase your ticket, the better pricing you will receive.

 - Groceries: Big Sky has 1 large grocery store (Roxy’s) and 3 smaller ones.
 Roxy’s is the best local store with wonderful organics, beef, and fish + a great wine selection.
 Since Big Sky’s grocery stores are located in a mountain town, they are on the pricier side.
 If you prefer to buy in bulk or keep your grocery bill down, we recommend buying most of your food in Bozeman.
-There is a Costco, Super Walmart, Albertsons, and Rosaurs (great organics) in Bozeman, but if you shop in Big Sky, Roxy’s Market is your best option.
+There is a Whole Foods, Costco, Super Walmart, Albertsons, and Rosaurs (great organics) in Bozeman, but if you shop in Big Sky, Roxy’s Market is your best option.
+See our Guide To Grocery Shopping In Big Sky for more information.

 - Ski/Snowboard Rentals: Get your Ski/Snowboard Rentals knocked out on the night of your arrival, if possible.
 We recommend Grizzly Outfitters in the Big Sky Town Center, or Black Tie Skis, if you prefer to have your skis delivered to your door.
-Ask Saddle Ridge Rentals/Moonlight Rentals about ski rental discounts when you rent your property from them.
+Ask Moonlight Vacation Rentals about ski rental discounts when you rent your property from them.

 Day 1: Skiing and Dinner at the Mountain